ryanmackenziewhite/physt/README.md

 I am looking for anyone interested in using / developing physt.
 You can contribute by reporting errors, implementing missing features and suggest new one.

+## Development Notes

+Forked Physt from janpipek/physt

+* File class to store a collection of histograms
+* Book histograms
+* Fill histograms
+* Retrieve histograms
+* Merge Files, adding histograms
+* File I/O write collections of histograms to file (json)
+* Interested if Arrow or google protobuf can be used as file
+* Tensorflow has tensflow.summary which has a collection of protobufs

 ## Alternatives and inspirations

 * <https://github.com/HDembinski/histogram>